 Dr. Blandford has a distinguished career in medical and surgical eye care; with a special interest in cataract/implant surgery and refractive surgery.

-Dr. Blandford, is the proud husband of Jeanette Kelly; they are the parents of Alexander, Ryan, and Kristen.
-Dr. Blandford, received his Bachelor of Science degree with distinction from the University of Kentucky College of Pharmacy in 1981.
-In 1989, he received his Medical Doctor degree from the University of Kentucky College of Medicine, where he also completed his Ophthalmic Residency.
+Dr. Blandford, born in Kentucky, is married to Jeanette Kelly; they are the parents of Alexander, Ryan, and Kristen.
+Dr. Blandford received his B.S. degree with distinction from the University of Kentucky College of Pharmacy in 1981.
+He received his M.D. degree with distinction from the University of Kentucky College of Medicine in 1989.
+Dr. Blandford completed his Ophthalmic Residency at the University of Kentucky in 1994.
 Between medical school and residency, Dr. Blandford did a Research Fellowship year, which began his career in clinical research in Ophthalmology.

 William J. Curtis, M.D.